SammyCode002/vault-password-manager/README.md

 Python 3.10+ required. tkinter is included with most Python installs.

 On first launch you'll create a master password.
 That's the only one you need to remember.
-There's no recovery option — that's intentional.
+There's no recovery option, and that's intentional.

 ---